 Remember that the outer planets turn retrograde every year for quite some months, so it is not at all unusual to have one or more of them retrograde in one's own personal chart.
 This is not necessarily unfortunate and the key issues of destiny in such a case depend largely upon the aspects to the retrograde outer planets from the inner personal planets and points.

 Current Retrograde Movements

-Venus retrogrades every eighteen months, so in 2017 we have a Venus retrograde phase between March 4, 2017 and April 15, 2017.
-The previous Transit of Venus occurred on June 5, 2012 and subsequent Transits of Venus are not due until December 2117 and December 2125.
+Venus retrogrades every eighteen months, so in 2020 we have a Venus retrograde phase between May 13, 2020 and June 25, 2020.
+The previous Transit of Venus occurred on Dec 21, 2017 and the subsequent Transit of Venus is not due until December 2125.
 Click for more.

-Mars turns retrograde every two years and two months, so this year there is no Mars retro phase.
-The next Mars retrograde period begins on June 26, 2018.
+Mars turns retrograde every two years and two months, so this year the next Mars retrograde period is due between September 9, 2020 and November 14, 2020.
 Click for more.